OneBitSoftware/TeamStore/DevNotes.md

 * https://onebit-teamstore.azurewebsites.net/signin-oidc
 4. The ASP.NET Core Data Protection API needs a valid key created (which doesn't expire soon)
 5. You need the App to be configured with permissions to an Azure AD Tenant.
+6. You need the .NET Core 2 SDK.

 ## Database Setup